What is Uniswap Exchange and UNI token?

 • Earn trading fees - Add liquidity to earn a portion of the pool’s transaction fees

-• Open and transparent - All trades and smart contracts are publicly viewable on the blockchain.
-Learn about Blockchain Explorers
+• Open and transparent - All trades and smart contracts are publicly viewable on the blockchain using tools such as blockchain explorers

 Risks to consider

-• Impermanent loss - You might earn fees as a liquidity provider, but price swings can reduce your total returns compared to holding tokens outright.
-Learn about impermanent loss
+• Impermanent loss - You might earn fees as a liquidity provider, but price swings can reduce your total returns compared to holding tokens outright, a common risk in automated market makers and liquidity pools known as impermanent loss

 • Smart contract risk - Bugs and exploits can impact DeFi protocols

-• Fake or scam tokens - Anyone can list a token on Uniswap.
-Always verify contract addresses
+• Fake or scam tokens - Anyone can list a token on Uniswap, making it important to verify token contract addresses before interacting with them

 UNI token: More than governance